I'm Going to Tell You a Secret: Conception and development

 The tour was chronicled in the documentary titled I'm Going to Tell You a Secret.
 Originally called The Re-Invented Process in reference to the tour and the exhibition X-STaTIC Pro=CeSS, the documentary was filmed during Madonna's visit to North America and Europe from May 24 to September 14, 2004.
 It was directed by Jonas Åkerlund, whose previous endeavors included music videos, commercials and the cult film, Spun (2003).
 The documentary emerged from Madonna's urge to show her artistic side on the tour and her devotion towards the Jewish mysticism Kabbalah.
 Unlike her 1991 documentary, Truth or Dare, which portrayed Hollywood glamour, I'm Going to Tell You a Secret clarified from its beginning that it was about the singer's views on life and spirituality.
 "It's a different me, I have a husband, I have a family, my whole life has changed.
 It would be pretty strange if I was behaving the same way I did 12 years ago — that would be a little freaky.
 No more Evian bottles!", Madonna told MTV, with the last bit referring to a scene of her performing fellatio on an Evian bottle in Truth or Dare.

 While the majority of the documentary was shot in black and white, the performance scenes were colored, similar to Truth or Dare.
-Along with Madonna, her dancers, and her tour group, Kerlund also captured shots of her family, her routine at work, and her daily life.
+Along with Madonna, her dancers, and her tour group, Åkerlund also captured shots of her family, her routine at work, and her daily life.
 Locations shot included Madonna and her husband Guy Ritchie's local pub in Mayfair, London.
 There was also an appearance from filmmaker Michael Moore, her father Tony Ciccone and stepmother Joan Ciccone.
 In some scenes, Ritchie was shown missing some of Madonna's concerts and going out for drinks, which drove the singer to tears.
 In December 2005, Madonna told Rolling Stone: